Posts Tagged ‘westerns’

 Thus, I’ve decided to serialize one of my favorite Western short stories, “Blood Quantum” (circa 2007).
 The story follows Everett Root as he makes his way through the barren countryside with a bleeding wound in his leg and a piece of silver ore the size of his head, all while out-maneuvering a mysterious assailant who seems to be on his heels the whole time.
 It’s simple in it’s premise (survive and cash in), and I went for a very Cormac McCarthy-esque route here, as far as the sparseness of the dialog and the setting itself goes.

 At any rate, I quite enjoy this story, and, again, being a fan of old-timey serials, thought it might be fun to offer this story as one.
 I’m not sure how often I’ll post a new segment, perhaps every other day, perhaps once a week, but make sure you stick around til this one ends.
 I promise it’s good fun.
-(Ap0logies for any formatting issues – Wordpress doesn’t play nice sometimes.)
+(Ap0logies for any formatting issues – WordPress doesn’t play nice sometimes.)

 Blood Quantum